grscwf/twin-mt/nero-paths.md

 - Easy is available after Ivex leaves, if the player misses the Hard solution.

 ### 1st Floor Moods
-Nero has 5 different moods when interacting with Ivex.
-They're mostly flavor.
+Nero has 5 different moods when interacting with Ivex, and one more mood after escaping the cross.
+The moods are mostly flavor.
 There's only one path that requires a specific mood.
 <details>

-- Nero's initial choice is 3 options that converge on Ivex intro, but each option gets there in a different mood/state.
+- Nero's initial choice is 3 options that converge on Ivex Intro, but each option gets there in a different mood/state.
   - (1) Ivex punches Nero's balls, which puts Nero in "abused" mood.
     - "abused" affects many descriptions, but doesn't change paths